HGVSnomenclature/VarNomen/_recommendations/open-issues.md

 The format for the description of insertions needs specification.
 Following current recommendations, insertions can be described either by giving the inserted sequence, or by giving the nucleotide positions of a copy of the inserted sequence.

 For example, the insertion of "GAAGTACTG" between nucleotides NM\_004006.3:c.299 and c.300 can be described as NM\_004006.3:c.299\_300insGAAGTACTG or as NM\_004006.3:c.299\_300ins284\_293.
 A third format, meant for large insertions is to refer to a reference sequence file containing the inserted sequence, e.g. NM\_000553.4:c.3050\_3051ins\[NM\_004006.3:c.284\_293\].
 Since the current recommendations do not specify when to use which of these formats, one variant can be described using different format, which is undesired.

+<a name ="repseqs"></a>

+### Repeated sequences

+The repeated sequence format is part of the HGVS recommendations to describe variants in the number of units of a repeated sequence.
+The format is especially used to describe variants in so called tri-nucleotide repeat expansion disorders, like Huntingtons' disease, Fragile-X syndrome, etc. The format recommended was based on the format used before the HGVS recommendations were first proposed.
+The basic format is: g.123\_191CAG[25], i.e. describing the range of the segment in the reference sequence containing the repeat sequence (g.123 to g.191), describing the repeat unit ("CAG") and the number of repeat unit identified in the sample analysed ("[25]").

+The format overlaps with the format to describe deletions and duplications/insertions.
+This means that e.g. both g.186_191del and g.123\_191CAG[21] are correct following current HGVS recommendations.
+HGVS recommendations therefore require further specifications to indicate when to use which format.

+Discontinuing the use of the repeated sequence format will not solve all problems.
+E.g. how to describe a repeat expansion which is larger than the length of the repeat in the reference sequence.
+While g.123\_191dup equals g.123\_191CAG[46], how to describe g.123\_191CAG[47].
+Another problem emerges when the repeat unit in not perfect but interrupted with another unit, e.g. an occasional CAA in the CGA unit (frequent in Fragile-X syndrome).
+The repeated sequence format has clear advantages here.

+A new user group of the repeated sequence format is the forensics community.
+Originally this group described variants using the length of the fragment analysed.
+However, it is nowadays more common to use a sequence-based analysis.
+Sequencing revealed an additional level of complexity where alleles with the same length turn out to have a different sequence.
+In general, using the repeated sequence format, it is rather simple to describe the alleles observed.
+However, the repeated sequences analysed are often extensive and may contain a mix of different repeat units.
+The problem then emerges how to describe the reference format of the repeat.
+Is it CAG[4]CAA[1]CAG[2]CAA[1]CAG[2]CAA[1]CAG[2] or CAG[4][CAA[1]CAG[2]][3] or ....

 <a name ="extensions"></a>